Tenancy By Entirety: Defined And Explained

-Since both spouses have equal, full ownership of the home, they must mutually agree on all property decisions, which can cause issues within the relationship.
+Since both spouses have equal, full ownership of the home, they must agree on all property decisions, which can cause issues within the relationship.

-While protection from creditors is an advantage, it’s important to remember that it protects the property only if the debt or judgment to satisfy is only from one spouse.
+While protection from creditors is an advantage, it’s important to remember that it protects the property only if the debt or judgment to satisfy is from one spouse.
 If the married couple shares the debt, the protection no longer applies.
-And if one spouse dies and the surviving spouse has debt or judgments to satisfy, they’re no longer protected since they are the sole owner of the property.
+And if one spouse dies and the surviving spouse has debt or judgments to satisfy, they’re no longer protected since they’re the sole owner of the property.

 How Does TBE Compare To Other Types Of Ownership?